vincbeaulieu/HDV-LIG14/SPOT-RNA/git/README.md

 ## Bugs:
 - Ending_index is set to 16383.
 The program does not take ending index as argument yet.
 Therefore, the value must be changed in the code itself (batch.sh - line 19) for custom ending index.
-- Please raise an issue to report any other bugs or desired features
+- Please raise an issue to report any bugs, or to suggest desired features.
+You can also fork this repo.

 ## Author:
 Vincent Beaulieu